 High School Latin Teacher, Monmouth High School, Monmouth, Illinois.
 Brian Tibbets '96.

-Graduate Student, University of Pennsylvania, Philadelphia, Pennsylvania.
+Graduate Student, Ph.D. program in Classics, University of Pennsylvania, Philadelphia, Pennsylvania.
 Heather Elomaa, '07.

 Dentist, Janesville, Wisconsin.
 Chad Campanelli, (DDS University of Iowa) '97.